FormulaMonks/thicket/packages/thicket-pubications/posts/thicket-why-how/thicket-why-how.md

 Creating GIFs and sharing them with people is fun.
 People would be more curious to try a product if it’s fun and beautiful.
 Getting more people to look at this will always benefit Citrusbyte, wether techies applying for engineering jobs or companies looking for a consultancy.

+(Later, when we started building, this suspicion that a GIF-sharing app would be fun was immediately confirmed.
+Everyone we demoed it to enjoyed it.
+Our coworking spaces wanted to find out when it was live; other Citrusbyte teammates shared GIFs they'd created with it; and for ourselves, we had a hard time deleting our test GIFs every time we changed how we stored and replicated data.)

 ## 2. Good technology demonstration